maty21/mocha-sidebar/README.md

 | `mocha.runTestsByPattern` | Mocha: Run tests matching a pattern |
 | `mocha.selectAndRunTest` | Mocha: Select and run a test |

+### How it works
+By default, this extensions will discover tests by searching for `test/**/*.js` under your workspace.

+Because your tests may requires a newer version of Node.js than the one powering Visual Studio Code, thus, this extension will attempt to find your installed Node.js and use it for your tests.
+It will search for the installed Node.js as indicated by environmental variable `PATH`.
+You can find the logic [here](https://github.com/maty21/mocha-sidebar/blob/master/fork.js).

+When the test is being run, we will add `NODE_PATH` to point to your workspace `node_modules` folder to help [resolving external modules](https://nodejs.org/api/modules.html#modules_loading_from_the_global_folders).

+When you ask to run the test under cursor position, the extension will parse the current file and look for matching tests or suites.
+If the file contains tests or suites defined using template strings or via dynamic generation, the regular expression `(.+)` will be used as a placeholder in order to have a better matching without having to evaluate the file twice.
+This implies that more tests than expected might be run.